ramansinghrajawat/student-result-analysis-project/README.md

 ## How to Run
 1. Clone or download the repository
-2. Install required libraries: pip install pandas pip install matplotlib
+2. Install required libraries: pip install pandas & matplotlib